Minnesota Master Naturalist Instructors

 Each Minnesota Master Naturalist class consists of 40 educational contact hours.
 We will have three classes that represent Minnesota biomes: Big Woods, Big Rivers; Prairies and Potholes; and North Woods, Great Lakes.
 Minnesota Master Naturalist classes can be scheduled to best fit the needs of instructors and students (daily, weekly, etc.).
 See the possible class schedules for more information.
 Custom options can also be developed with the state program.

 The maximum class size is 22 students and the recommended minimum is 10 participants.
 Training includes classroom learning, field trips, practical skills, and capstone projects.
 There is no final exam.
 All class materials and details on their use are provided at no cost to instructors.
 Class materials cover ecology, habitats, wildlife, interpretation, and other topics.
-The class materials are designed to assist instructors to personalize training to their region while still providing a consistent statewide perspective on Minnesota's environments, ecological processes, and conservation issues.
+The class materials are designed to assist instructors in personalizing training to their region while still providing a consistent statewide perspective on Minnesota's environments, ecological processes, and conservation issues.

 Instructors are expected to provide a Minnesota Master Naturalist training at least once within the twelve months following the instructor training and once every two years after the first training.
-Instructors propose a class on the Minnesota Master Naturalist website at least six weeks prior to start of a class. (earlier is better if possible)
+Instructors propose a class on the Minnesota Master Naturalist website at least six weeks prior to the start of a class. (earlier is better if possible)

 The instructor will fill out the dates and times of the class including field trips.
 This information will be reviewed by the state director and the final class schedule will be posted on the website after the credit card processing is set up.
 This can take up to five days.